 Fresh, light, crunchy with just a hint of spice.
 This harissa chickpea salad combines all the best flavours from the Middle East!

 We did a thing the other day!
-We branched out and bought not one, but TWO different spices to add to my spice repoitare.
+We branched out and bought not one, but TWO different spices to add to my spice repertoire.

-I don’t know about you, but I kinda suck at adding spices to my dishes, and when I do, it’s usually in the form of cumin, garam masala, paprika, chili and cinnamon.
+I don’t know about you, but I kinda suck at adding spices to my dishes, and when I do, it’s usually in the form of cumin, garam masala, paprika, chili, and cinnamon.
 Usually not much else.
-I find this sad because I love using spices in my cooking, and am determiend to add more jazz to our recipes!
+I find this sad because I love using spices in my cooking, and am determined to add more jazz to our recipes!

-I’ve been wanting to cook with harissa and za’atar for ages, but never seemed to be able to find it in supermarkets here.
-And when I did, I was confronted with a riduclous and sad price that just reminded me how much money I didn’t have to spend on spices (cos weddings).
+I’ve been wanting to cook with harissa and za’atar for ages but never seemed to be able to find it in supermarkets here.
+And when I did, I was confronted with a ridiculous and sad price that just reminded me how much money I didn’t have to spend on spices (cos weddings).